workflowhub-eu/about/roadmap.md

 _Please feel free to help [contribute](https://github.com/workflowhub-eu/about/edit/master/roadmap.md) to this roadmap!_

-Please note that the Roadmap isn't a project plan or release schedule.
+Please note that the roadmap isn't a project plan or release schedule.
-The WorkflowHub Club is a very dynamic and agile team, and the Roadmap is reviewed regularly.
+The WorkflowHub Club is a very dynamic and agile team, and the roadmap is reviewed and updated regularly.
 It's purpose is to give a general indication of intent and direction of travel.

 See also: